Skip to content

 SRE answers this with a reliability contract.
 Error budgets define how much unreliability a service can tolerate before feature work stops.
 SLOs (service level objectives) make reliability measurable rather than aspirational.
 Blameless postmortems treat incidents as system failures, not personnel failures.
 Google codified this framework in 2016 and enterprises have since adapted it, but in regulated environments the stakes include regulatory censure, not just customer churn.

 Platform Engineering provides capability: the tools, the internal developer platform, the golden paths.
-Where model governance and operational resilience frameworks intersect with SRE practices, the regulatory surface extends from infrastructure to inference.
 SRE provides accountability: the error budgets, the incident response, the production governance.
 The question is whether that accountability holds when the agent making changes is not human.

 How Does SRE Act as AI’s Production Conscience?

-Deploying an AI agent is not a monitoring problem.
-It is a reliability problem.
-Monitoring tells you something broke.
-A reliability framework tells you how much breakage you can tolerate, who caused it, and whether to keep going.
+Deploying an AI agent is a reliability problem, not a monitoring problem.
+Monitoring tells you something broke; a reliability framework tells you how much breakage you can tolerate, who caused it, and whether to keep going.

 Decision Provenance and Error Budget Separation